Skip to content

 $4K-$20K+/mo

 A full-time CTO runs $300K and up before equity.
-This buys the part you actually need.
+This buys the part you need.

 E5